clemsos/datfic.net/index.md

 *Did you see George's latest datfic on his blog ?*
 1. Using five senses to provide new perceptions of data ; (see *pie chart failures* and *post-visualization syndrom*).
 *My eyes are so tired of screens.
 I can not stare at charts anymore.
 We should go datfic now.*
-1. Speculative insights based on predictive analytics, often used for important decisions in planning; (see *neural networks*, *random forests*, *fututology*).
+1. Speculative insights based on predictive analytics, often used for important decisions in planning; (see *neural networks*, *random forests*, *futurology*).
 *According to our datfic experts, the GDP will continue to grow by 5% during the next decades.*
 1. What happens when analytics do not work but you need a result anyway ; (see *hard facts*, *lies*, *manipulation*).
 *This last WTO report about China is a complete datfic.*